ReverendV92/NotepadPP-VDF-Languages/README.md

 It would be better to remove the old combined VDF language file from your NP++ root folder before installing these to prevent conflicts.

+Any deprecated commands or syntaxes have been moved to what I call the "Dodgy Command List", and will highlight in red to notify you that they're probably to be avoided.
+Obviously if you know what you're doing, you can disregard this, but you're not the majority of end users, so I don't need to warn you about it.

 Feel free to suggest any changes or make requests. *Help me help you help us all.*